tonydjukic/BAS-iOS-App-2025/README.md

 ## CHANGELOG

+ = 0.6.1 =
+ * NEW: Adding Password Reset functionality on the LoginView screen in basiOS_LoginView.swift

  = 0.6 =
  * NEW: Making use of the `is_suspended` data we pass along from the WP `user_sessions` API to flag matches where a user is suspended.
  * NEW: Resubmitting the app to the AppStore Connect platform.